Waning Gibbous on

 Moon after ascending node

-1 day after ascending node on 14 September 2022 at 14:49 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following 13 days, until the lunar orbit crosses from North to South in descending node on 28 September 2022 at 23:43 in ♏ Scorpio.
+1 day after ascending node on 14 September 2022 at 14:49 in ♉ Taurus the Moon is positioned north of the ecliptic over the following 13 days until the lunar crosses the ecliptic again from North to South in descending node on 28 September 2022 at 23:43 in ♏ Scorpio.

 Moon before northern standstill

-9 days since the previous standstill on 5 September 2022 at 13:56 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.219°, the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠27.316° at the point of next northern standstill on 18 September 2022 at 22:10 in ♋ Cancer.
+9 days since the last southern standstill on 5 September 2022 at 13:56 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.219° the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠27.316° at the point of next northern standstill on 18 September 2022 at 22:10 in ♋ Cancer.

 Syzygy in 10 days